opnfv/vineperf/docs/testing/user/configguide/installation.rst

 .. _vsperf-installation:

 ======================
-Installing vswitchperf
+Installing ViNePerf
 ======================

-Downloading vswitchperf
+Downloading ViNeperf
 -----------------------

-The vswitchperf can be downloaded from its official git repository, which is hosted by OPNFV.
-It is necessary to install a ``git`` at your DUT before downloading vswitchperf.
+The ViNePerf can be downloaded from its official git repository, which is hosted by OPNFV.
+It is necessary to install a ``git`` at your DUT before downloading vineperf.
 Installation of ``git`` is specific to the packaging system used by Linux OS installed at DUT.

 Example of installation of GIT package and its dependencies: